 Becoming a leader in surface restoration and protection, didn't happen by accident.
 Glidecoat has invested heavily in testing its coatings through independent labs, before introducing them to the market.

-Obviously, there is nothing that can equal actual real-life results, but the combination of accelerated weather testing as well as atmospheric exposure testing, as well as submergence and fouling testing come close.
+Obviously, there is no testing that can equal actual real-life results (you can read those in our case study section), but the extreme combination of accelerated weather testing as well as atmospheric exposure testing, as well as submergence and fouling testing come close.

 Florida is the internationally recognized benchmark location for outdoor exposure testing.
 Florida subtropical weathering exposures are not only realistic, they are also accelerated.
 One year of Florida sunshine can equate to several years of weathering elsewhere.
 Florida has high-intensity sunlight, high annual UV, high year round temperatures, abundant rainfall and very high humidity.

 It is this synergistic effect of UV, moisture and heat that makes the South Florida area the ideal location for testing durability of our coatings in outdoor environments.

 The extremely sunny, humid, and warm climate has been proven especially useful for the types of testing we use including:

 Glidecoat uses various colored gelcoat panels, as well as marine painted substrates for natural outdoor exposure testing in Florida:

 Specimens are securely mounted with their front surface facing the sun.
 Different exposure angles and mounting methods are used for different applications.